shawnxu0407/Image_to_Text/README.md

 # 🧠 ResNetTransformer Gradio UI

+This is my Learning Process including data collection, data argumentation, Model Fine-tune integrating with lighning and W&B for experiment design, local deployment and now I am working on cloud deployment using AWS ECR and lambda.
 An interactive interface built with Gradio for the fine-tuned ResNetTransformer model.
 Designed for image translation tasks using a combination of convolutional and transformer-based features.

 ---